MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ![](Jobs_Salary_Data_Science_files/figure-gfm/unnamed-chunk-22-1.png)<!-- -->

-Remarks:
+Based on the bar chart results, the following observations can be made:

-- The United States has a significantly higher average salary (77k) compared with the other countries, which is higher than the overall countries’ average salary (70k).
+The average salary in the United States is significantly higher at
-- Luxembourg, the United Kingdom, Germany, and Canada compose the top 5 countries.
-That is interesting because I am a citizen of the European Union, so it could be easier for me to get a job in Germany.
-I like Spain, however, the starting salary there is very low compared to other countries, appearing only in 15th position.
-On the other hand, we have to take into account the cost of living in each of these countries, which can be investigated in the future.
+\$77,000 compared to other countries.
+Luxembourg and the United Kingdom follow in second and third place with \$59,000 and \$58,000 respectively, while Germany ranks fourth with \$54,000.

+Note the number of entries for each country and the “Entry-level Data Analysis” subgroup in the dataset.
+For example, the United States has 103 entries, the United Kingdom has 10, Germany has 2, and Luxembourg has 1.
+This could affect the generalization of results, and it will be interesting to see if the outcome changes after updating the data.

-## 7.4 How does the size of the company influence the Entry-level Data Analysis salary?
+## 7.4 How does the company size influence the Entry-level Data Analysis salary?

 ``` r
 # Define the order of company size